ansontsun/inzt/content/projects/alpr-system.md

 This project is open source with its source code published on GitHub.
 You may access it [here](https://github.com/ansontsun/Advanced-ALPR-System).

 # Detailed Report
-To access the fully-detailed project report, please [email me](mailto:anson.sun@mail.utoronto.ca).
+To access the fully-detailed project report, please [contact me](/).

 # Team Acknowledgement
 This project is a collaborative effort by four team members, including myself.
 I would like to thank David Huang, Edward Liu and Chuhan Meng for their time and effort put into this project.